obelisk477/Employee-Tracker/README.md

 # Employee-Tracker / Module 12

 ## Description

 This command line application provides an interface for maintaining an employee database & the records associated with these employees.
-In addition to viewing all of the employees, managers, etc
+In addition to viewing all of the employees, managers, roles, departments, and other information, all of this information can be modified from the interactive menu by adding or updating employee records.
+This simplifies the process of needing to interact directly with the database via SQL queries

 ## Usage

+To use the application, download the code from the repo found at https://github.com/obelisk477/Employee-Tracker/.
+Navigate to the same directory as the "index.js" file and, assuming you have Node installed, run the command "npm i".
+This will install the necessary packages and dependencies.

+Using the application is fairly self-evident.
+Any viewing of the data, or operations you may wish to perform, are listed as options in a menu format within the interface.
+Running any of them will prompt you for further instructions if necessary, such as filling out information about adding roles or employees.
+If the operation is successful, you will be notified, and the menu will re-appear where you can view any newly added data.
+If you wish to exit the application, you can select the "Quit" option from the menu.

 ## Video

+A video demonstration of the application's functionality can be found at https://drive.google.com/file/d/1-wytdJn6EsvX931GqZPmA1RO1cnQRzY9/view

 ## License

 Please refer to the LICENSE in the repo.

 ## Credits